MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. In the **Incident reports** section, in the **Use this severity level in admin alerts and reports** dropdown, select **Low**.

-1. In the **Incident reports** section, select the **Send an alert to admins when a rule match occurs.** switch to put it in the **On** position and review the options.
-The default settings will notify the user creating the policy.

 1. Select **Save**, then select **Next**.

 1. On the **Test or turn on the policy** page select **Test it out first** and select **Show policy tips while in test mode**.